pypa/packaging.python.org/source/guides/installing-using-pip-and-virtualenv.rst

 ============================================

 This guide discusses how to install packages using :ref:`pip` and :ref:`virtualenv`.
-These tools are recommended if :ref:`pipenv` does not suit your project's needs.
+These are the lowest-level tools for managing Python packages and are recommended if higher-level tools do not suit your needs.

 .. note:: This doc uses the term **package** to refer to a
     :term:`Distribution Package`  which is different from a :term:`Import